 You can entertain yourself during Christmas in Dublin by shopping at holiday markets, watching carolers sing songs, or even doing a Christmas pub crawl (are you really that surprised?).
-While December in Ireland is a bit cold, all you need to do is bundle up and head out to explore.
+While December in Ireland is a bit cold, all you need to do is bundle up (read my Ireland packing list for winter before) and head out to explore.

 Once you book your flight and figure out where to stay in Dublin (while there are plenty of hotels, Dublin bed and breakfasts might be a fun place to stay this time of year), it’s time to plan your itinerary!
 Here are some of the best things to do in Dublin at Christmas.